Dieselisation

 Dieselisation (US: dieselization) is the process of equipping vehicles with a diesel engine or diesel engines.

-It can involve replacing an internal combustion engine powered by petrol (gasoline) fuel with an engine powered by diesel fuel, as occurred on a large scale with trucks, buses, farm tractors, and building construction machinery after the Second World War.
-Alternatively it can involve replacing the entire plant or vehicle with one that is diesel-powered; the term commonly describes the generational replacement between the 1930s and the 1970s of railway steam locomotives with diesel locomotives, and associated facilities.
+It can involve replacing an internal combustion engine powered by petrol (US: gasoline) fuel with an engine powered by diesel fuel, as occurred on a large scale with trucks, buses, farm tractors, trains, and building construction machinery after World War II.
+Alternatively it can involve replacing the entire plant or vehicle with one that is diesel-powered; the term commonly describes the generational replacement between the 1930s to 1970s of railway steam locomotives with diesel locomotives, and associated facilities.

 Water transport

-The Two-stroke diesel engine for marine applications was introduced in 1908 and remains in use today.
-It is the most efficient prime mover to date, models such as the Wärtsilä-Sulzer RTA96-C offer a thermal efficiency of 50% and over 100,000 horsepowers.
+The two-stroke diesel engine for marine applications was introduced in 1908 and remains in use today.
+It is the most efficient prime mover to date, models such as the Wärtsilä-Sulzer RTA96-C offer a thermal efficiency of 50% and over 100,000 horsepower.
 First steps towards conversions using diesel engines as means of propulsion (on smaller ships) were already undertaken by the 1920s.
 The market share of steam-powered ships ("steam ships") peaked around 1925 (a few sailing ships remained in service).
 By the early 1950s diesel engine-powered "motor ships" held over 50% of the market.